LLMs can Perform Multi-Dimensional Analytic Writing Assessments: A Case Study of L2 Graduate-Level Academic English Writing: Introduction

 To address this question, we utilize an English-language corpus of literature reviews written by L2 graduate students and assessed by human experts on 9 analytic assessment criteria.
 We prompt various popular LLMs to assess the corpus using the same criteria under various conditions, and we examine the quality of their generated assessments compared to human-generated assessments.

 Our study makes three primary contributions:

-\begin{enumerate} \item We provide comprehensive and reproducible evidence that LLMs can generate reasonably good and generally reliable multi-dimensional analytic writing assessments.
+\begin{enumerate} \item We provide empirical evidence that LLMs can generate reasonably good and generally reliable multi-dimensional analytic writing assessments.
 This is the primary goal of this study; we do not argue in favor of a specific LLM, nor do we advocate replacing humans with LLMs for this task.

 \item We release a corpus of L2 English graduate-level literature reviews, annotated with multi-dimensional analytic assessments, which will facilitate future studies.